 Safe from Harm and Hate

-Schools must uphold the civil rights of students with disabilities under state and federal law and ensure they are safe from physical and emotional harm while at school (See: Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, Title II).
+Schools must uphold the civil rights of students with disabilities under state and federal law and ensure they are safe from physical and emotional harm while at school (See: Section 504 of the Rehabilitation Act of 1973 the Americans with Disabilities Act, Title II), and the Individuals with Disabilities Education Act (IDEA)).

 Some ways to do this include: